timschreiber/timschreiber.github.com/_posts/2012-04-07-my-first-randori.md

 canonical: "http://timschreiber.com/2012/04/07/my-first-randori/"
 author: "Tim"
 comments: true
-description: "Randori is a term borrowed from Japanese martial arts that describes freestyle, team-oriented coding practice; as opposed to the structured, individual exercise of kata."
+description: "Randori is a term used in Japanese martial arts to describe free-style practice.
+The term literally means &quot;chaos taking&quot; or &quot;grasping freedom,&quot; implying a freedom from the structured practice of kata."
 image: "randori-group-practice.svg"
 color: "#2196f3"
 featured: 0